hermeneanc/robotail-hass/README.md

 This integration is based on the [UPet HACS integration](https://github.com/CrazzyBerg/upet-hass) and shares its Airrobo backend and the same MQTT data model.
-The two products are very similar under the hood — which is exactly what makes the differences matter.
+The two products are very similar under the hood, which is exactly what makes the differences matter.

 The stock UBPet integration could **not** be used for Robotail as-is: